hiroyuki/ofxArtnet/README.md

 **openframeworks** addon of artnet

 This addon is comletely different from old version which use libartnet.
-If you still need the old version, please checkout the "legacy" branch.
+In case you still need the old version, please checkout the *legacy* branch.

 ##dependency